celsowhite/fresh-phrase/readme.md

 	apiSecret: 'YOUR-PEARSON-API-SECRET'
 }
 ```
-4. Go to your Chrome extensions page Window > Extenstions or (chrome://extensions/)
+4. Go to your Chrome extensions page Window > Extensions or (chrome://extensions/)
 5. Turn on Developer Mode
 6. Load the unpacked extension folder.